AdityaKumarRaushan/EvoteKaro/README.md

 # EvoteKaro
-This repostiory contains the source code of our project Evotekaro
+This repostiory contains the source code of our project Evotekaro, a dedicated platform for contesting the college internal elections.

 These are some glimple of the project